EdDataScienceEES/tutorial-Stead-James/index.md

     seperate_tidyr <- seperate_tidyr %>%
        replace_na(list(Species = "sp."))

-now we have replaced all NA values with sp something more useful
+now we have any NA values in the species column have been replaced with sp.

-next lets seperate the domin column:
+### Separate the domin Column

-Have a go. try separating so we get the number from 1-10 in one column and the percentage range in another

-hint: we can't simply write ". " and so instead must write "\\.\\s" this indicates that we want to split the column at the period followed by a space
+Let’s apply separate() to another column.
+The domin column contains values like 9.
+76-90%.
+Split this into two columns:

+- domin (1–10 scale).
+- percentage (percentage range).

+Have a go on your own

+hint: we're seperating out by multiple characters (look at the pro tip again if you're stuck)

+if you're stuck here's the code

     tidy_domin <- left_data %>%
       separate(domin, into = c("domin", "percentage"), sep = "\\.\\s")

 ## Challenge time
 I want to spatially map the most northerly and southerly acer trees in britain.
-For this please, create a dataset of the 100 northernmost and southernmost Acer trees.
+For this, please create a dataset of the 100 northernmost and southernmost Acer trees.

 hint: after you've created objects for north and south, use bind_rows to merge them into a new dataset.